harisankar01/CPU-Scheduling-Simulation/README.md

 # CPU Scheduling Simulation

+ CPU scheduling is used to determine which process or task must be done **first** when many process are waiting to be completed.
+In this project I have created a simulation of these three algorithms to understand them more easier.

   CPU use may algorithms such as

   + First Come First Served(FCFS)
   + Shortest Job First(SJF)
   + Round robin

-  These are used to schedule which process or task must be done **first** when many process are waiting.
-In this project I have created a simulation of these three algorithms to understand them more easier.
+   Basically a process have a fixed execution time(time required to complete the process), waiting time(time the process has to wait to be processed).
+These algorithms are designed to reduce waiting time and ensure that the CPU is continuously executing processes without being idle.
 ## FCFS

-The fisrt process which come will be processed by the CPU before processing the next process.
+The first process which come will be processed by the CPU before processing the next process.

 ## SJF